 You’re looking at around three-four hours total hike time for that.

 In Winter, the bridge which crosses the river below the falls is removed, so you can only safely hike up the trail on the west side.

 This doesn’t give you such a great view, but the advantage is that it is a lot less busy than in summer – when I did the hike in Winter, I was the only one there all morning, with just a few people passing me as I returned to my car.

 Hiking all the way up to the falls and back again on this side will take between 3 and 3.5 hours for most relatively fit people.

 The start of the Glymur hike is around an hour’s drive northeast of Reykjavik, with the parking found off route 47.
 Trail information can be found at the start of the hike.

 11. Food Tour Reykjavik

-On this food tour, you will not be eating fermented shark, but they can definitely point you in the right direction if that’s what you are looking for.
-Instead, you’ll be treated to incredible hearty soups, the famous Icelandic hot dog, ice cream made from bread, and meats that may not be familiar to you but you’ll end up wishing there was more of it in your life.
+On this food tour, you will not be eating fermented sharks, but they can definitely point you in the right direction if that’s what you are looking for.
+Instead, you’ll be treated to incredible hearty soups, the famous Icelandic hot dog, ice cream made from bread, and meats that may not be familiar to you, but you’ll end up wishing there was more of it in your life.
 Of course, you’ll have a few more surprises along the way, as well.

-Since Reykjavik is such a walkable city with impressive views over the water, cute and colorful houses, and a very unique church, there is always something to look at around every corner.
+Since Reykjavik is such a walkable city with impressive views over the water, cute and colorful houses, and a unique church, there is always something to look at around every corner.
 Of course, the food is the main attraction on this tour, but really, it’s more like it’s the best of Reykjavik in just a few hours.

 Recommended by Jessica from A Wanderlust for Life